NEMSLinux/nems-docs/check_commands/check_nems_php_agent.rst

 Requirements
 ------------

-A Linux-based public web server with PHP 5.2+.
+A Linux-based web server with PHP 5.2+ which can be reached by your NEMS Linux server (public web-based, or LAN).

 I have tested successfully on Debian 10+ with PHP 7.3+ as well as Debian 7 with PHP 5.2.
 I have not tested on any non-Debian system, so if you do, please let me know if it works or not and I will add it here.